cjessett/ride-along/README.md

 ## Project Description

-This API is used in conjunction with [Ride-Along-UI](https://github.com/TomHoDev/ride-along-ui) to connect users to carpool.
+This API is serving json the React UI at [Ride-Along-UI](https://github.com/cjessett/ride-along-ui).

 Users can post rides that they provide or join a ride that is near them.